-Boston's warm atmosphere will make expats relocating here feel right at home.
-People of all persuasions will find that Boston houses attractions to suit their tastes.
-From shopping, exciting nightlife and world-class sporting facilities to a fabulous variety of restaurants, expats in Boston won't be at a loss for things to do.
+Boston's warm and friendly atmosphere will make new arrivals feel right at home.
+People of all persuasions find that the lifestyle in Boston houses attractions to suit their tastes.
+From shopping, exciting nightlife and world-class sporting facilities to a fabulous variety of restaurants, newcomers in Boston won't be at a loss for things to do.

 Shopping in Boston

-Expats will enjoy perusing Boston's shopping districts and many boutiques, department stores, malls and outlets.
-While many local goods can be found at the Faneuil Hall Marketplace, other well-know shopping areas include the affluent Newbury Street and Beacon Hill, which is known for its antiques.
+Newcomers in need of some retail therapy will enjoy perusing Boston's shopping districts and many boutiques, department stores, malls and outlets.
+While many local goods can be found at the Faneuil Hall Marketplace, other well-known shopping areas include the affluent Newbury Street and Beacon Hill, which is known for its antiquities.

 Eating out in Boston

-Expats in Boston can savour a diversity of flavours from a range of restaurants.
-With a large Irish community, it's not difficult to find good Irish fare in the city's many Irish pubs.
-There are also many Italian restaurants to explore, along with numerous Asian and other ethnic restaurants.
-Local cuisine consists of seafood from the New England coast such as clam chowder and lobster.
-Burger and take-away joints are common and the city has a thriving food truck scene.
+Boston residents are spoilt for choice.
+They can pick and choose between a diversity of flavours from a range of restaurants.
+With a large Irish community, it's not difficult to find fantastic Irish fare in the city's many Irish pubs.
+There are also many Italian restaurants to explore, along with countless Asian and other ethnic restaurants.
+Local cuisine consists of seafood from the New England coast, such as clam chowder and lobster.
+Burger and take-out joints are common, and the city has a thriving food truck scene.

 Entertainment and nightlife in Boston

-While most Bostonians prefer more relaxed evenings, the city's large population of students enjoy nights out on the town and bar hopping is popular.
+While most Bostonians prefer more relaxed evenings, the city's large student population enjoys nights out on the town, and bar hopping is popular.
 Lansdowne Street has traditionally been a well-loved nightlife spot, with many bars and clubs to enjoy.

-Those with more refined tastes will enjoy Boston's arts scene.
-The Theatre District is home to a range of theatres with regular performances to rival New York's Broadway.
-As there are many restaurants in the area, expats can enjoy a full night out of theatre and dining.
-Cambridge and Watertown, just outside of Boston, also boast many theatrical productions, while the Boston Common central park hosts open-air productions in the summer months.
+Boston's arts scene is also well worth exploring.
+The Theatre District is home to an array of theatres with regular performances to rival New York's Broadway.
+As there are many restaurants in the area, new arrivals can enjoy a full night out of theatre and dining.
+Cambridge and Watertown, just outside Boston, also boast many theatrical productions, while the Boston Common hosts open-air productions during the summer months.

 Outdoor and sporting activities in Boston